leawlb/conserved_signatures_bonemarrow/README.md

-This repository contains all scripts related to scRNAseq analysis starting from alignment with Cell Ranger up to figure creation for this publication:
+This repository contains all scripts related to scRNAseq analysis of HSPCs and niche cells from four distinct mouse species, starting from alignment with Cell Ranger up to figure creation.

-DOI

 ## 1. Configuration